Internal Troops of Belarus: History

 The conclusion of the process of reforming the troops was declared on 19 June 2001.
 The corresponding decree provides for the establishment of the Day of Internal Troops on March 18, celebrated annually.
 In 2003, the Belarusian House of Representatives adopted a new version of the Law "On Internal Troops of the Ministry of Internal Affairs of the Republic of Belarus".

 After the elections and protests in 2020, some of the leaders of the internal troops came under sanctions.
-Namely, on October 2, 2020, the European Union included in its sanctions list the commander of the Internal Troops Yuri Nazarenko and his deputy Khazalbek Atabekov, on December 17 – the first deputy commander of the internal troops and the chief of staff Igor Burmistrov, and on June 21, 2021 – the new commander of the Internal Troops Mikalai Karpiankou.
+Namely, on 2 October 2020, the European Union included in its sanctions list the commander of the Internal Troops Yuri Nazarenko and his deputy Khazalbek Atabekov, on December 17 – the first deputy commander of the internal troops and the chief of staff Igor Burmistrov, and on 21 June 2021 – the new commander of the Internal Troops Mikalai Karpiankou.
 The United Kingdom and Switzerland also imposed sanctions against these four individuals.
 In addition, Atabekov, Nazarenko and Karpiankou were included in the Canadian sanctions list and in the SDN list of the US.

 On 21 June 2021, the U.S. Treasury has added the Internal Troops themselves to the SDN list.

 Excerpt from the statement by the U.S. Treasury:

 The Internal Troops of the Ministry of Internal Affairs of the Republic of Belarus (Internal Troops), a Belarusian police force subordinate to the Ministry of Internal Affairs (MVD), has been involved in the violent suppression of peaceful protesters in multiple locations in Belarus since the August 9, 2020, fraudulent presidential election.
 On October 2, 2020, OFAC designated the Internal Troops’ then-Commander Yuriy Nazaranka and Deputy Commander Khazalbek Atabekau pursuant to E.O.
 13405 for being responsible for, or having participated in, actions or policies that undermine democratic processes or institutions in Belarus.

+In 2022, the Internal Troops were blacklisted by the European Union, Switzerland and Japan.
+In August 2023, Canada also imposed sanctions against the Internal Troops.

 Organization

-As of 2020, they consist of the following elements:
+As of 2024, they consist of the following elements: